-Date Version # Changes February-22-2021 1.0 Initial version - NMO
+Date Version # Changes

+February-15-2021 1.0 Initial version - NMO

+July-18-2023 1.1 Update with C8 package

 IMPORTANT NOTICE AND DISCLAIMER

 Information furnished is believed to be accurate and reliable.
 However, Micro Crystal assumes no responsibility for the consequences of the use of such information or for any infringement of patents or other rights of third parties which may result from its use.
 In accordance with our policy of continuous development and improvement, Micro Crystal reserves the right to modify information mentioned in this publication without prior notice.
 The product mentioned are not authorized for use as critical component in life support devices or systems.